How Long Should I Rest Between Sets? [A Comprehensive Guide]

 Do not expect to get any significant muscular size or strength using this training modality.

 What If I Am Doing Supersets?
-How Long Should I Rest Between Sets?
+How Long Should I Rest Between Those?

 What if you are doing supersets?
 How long should you rest between those exercises?